DestroyedClone/RiskOfBulletstorm/README.md

 Ring of Fire Resistance: Prevents being inflicted with fire damage.
 Replaced with a random red if you already have one.

-Unity: +0.1 (0.05 per stack) damage per unique item in inventory
+Unity: +0.1 (+0.05 per stack) base damage per unique item in inventory

 ## Boss

-(WIP) Dog: [unimplemented]Spawns 1 (+1 per stack) dog(s) that have a 5% chance to dig up a pickup upon completing a room.
+[unimplemented] Dog: Spawns 1 (+1 per stack) dog(s) that have a 5% chance to dig up a pickup upon completing a room.
 			Spawns a pettable beetle. (untested)

-Master Round: Granted upon clearing a teleporter boss without taking damage.
+Master Round: Granted upon clearing a teleporter boss without ANYONE taking damage.
 Adds 150 max health per stack.

 ## Lunar

 [unimplemented] Teaching of the Dodge Roll: Replaces the player's Utility with "Dodge Roll".
 Removed from item pool upon possession.
 Picking one up with one equipped will roll a random lunar.
-Unknown Compatibility with Strides of Heresy.
+If you already have a Strides of Heresy, it will refund you Lunar Coins equal to your item stack, then give the item.

-"Dodge Roll" Ability: Roll forward.
+[unimplemented] "Dodge Roll" Ability: Roll forward.
 Immunity to damage upon rolling

 [unimplemented] Bloodied Scarf: Replaces your utility with Huntress Blink